Lights back on! New downtown project symbolic of rebirth

 KANKAKEE — While there may be those who don’t see what the fuss is regarding new street lighting in downtown Kankakee is all about, but for those deeply aware of the city’s past, the lights are figuratively and literally illuminating.

-For David Baron, a member of the Kankakee Development Corporation’s board of directors, the son of a longtime city alderman, a downtown-based attorney and a Kankakee resident, he knows exactly what the official lighting ceremony in February meant.
+For David Baron, a member of the Kankakee Development Corporation’s board of director, the son of a longtime city alderman, a downtown-based attorney and a Kankakee resident, he knows exactly what Tuesday evening’s official lighting ceremony meant.

 He recalled being a young boy and seeing the vehicle bumper stickers: Last One Out, Turn Out The Lights.
-The stickers had become popular as Kankakee experienced economic hardships because of the loss of major manufacturing employers.
+The stickers had become popular as Kankakee experienced economic hardships due to the loss of major manufacturing employers.

 Following a count of 10 by the crowd gathered, the switch was flipped and the Festoon lights strung across the roadway lit the area.